georgeadamson/postcss-nth-nested/README.md

 ---

+Selector for nested elements by classname...

 `div.foo:nth-nested(4) > p { margin: 0 }`

 becomes...

 `div.foo:where(div.foo div.foo div.foo div.foo):not(div.foo div.foo div.foo div.foo div.foo) > p { margin: 0 }`

+☝️ This is interesting and open to debate because it [has to] behave differently from the `nth-child()` selector to be useful.
+Arguably there's room for more explicit selctors like`nth-nested-child()` and `nth-nested-of-type()` that would match elements in a similar way to the established `nth-` selectors.